 To review the County's Animal Ordinance click below.

 FOLLOW THIS LINK TO VIEW THE COUNTY'S ANIMAL ORDINANCE.

 Pets need a plan for hurricane season and other emergencies.
 The link below will take you to the Sarasota County Emergency Services page for pet preparations.

 Our goal is to help reunite lost animals with their families.
-We keep a list of animals that are reported missing and those that are found in hopes of making a match.
-We recommend that pets be microchipped as a means of secondary identification.
-To make it easier for your pets to be returned should they get lost, be certain to keep current identification tags on them at all times.
+If you are missing a pet we keep a list of animals that are reported missing and those that are found in hopes of making a match.

 Sarasota County has a number of parks and beaches that are pet friendly, allowing both on-and-off-leash activity.
 The link below will provide a list of those locations and some rules and regulations.

 Sarasota County Animal Services has a no cost/low cost spay and neuter program for your pets.
 This program is designed for people who are on low or fixed incomes.
 If you are qualified to receive benefits from other social programs or have a low or fixed income, you probably also qualify for this program.